A Closer Look at What's Behind Eating Disorders

 It is important to recognize that eating disorders are not a choice.
 They don't develop suddenly or disappear overnight.
 Food is not the root of the problem; it's the coping mechanism.
 As with drug use, food is a substance used to deal with underlying issues.
 This is why, in order to recover, nutritional rehabilitation is not enough.

 "There's a lot more driving this.
-People aren't engaging the eating disorder necessarily because of the food on the plate," explained Molly Perlman, M.D., the medical director of Monte Nido and Affiliates in Miami and a member of the board of directors of the Eating Disorders Coalition.
+People aren't engaging the eating disorder necessarily because of the food on the plate," explained Molly Perlman, M.D., MPH, CEDS, chief medical officer of Monte Nido & Affiliates in Miami and a member of the board of directors of the Eating Disorders Coalition.

 "It's all these pieces: the trauma history, depression, sense of self-worth, relationships and more," Perlman said.